ichiro-takahashi/snclass/README.md

 - class 2: `II` `IIL` `IIN` `IIP`.

 The predicted values are logits.
-The each value means that it is larger, the more likely it belongs to the class.
+A larger value means a higher probability to belong to the class.
 If you apply the softmax function, you can interpret the output values as probabilities.

 ## hyper-parameter search of classifier model
-It takes several days to optimize the hyper-parameters.
+Note that it takes several days to optimize the hyper-parameters.

 ```
 python hsc_search.py search-hsc \